 A National Award–winning Pichwai master whose devotion to Shrinathji's sacred narratives has been passed down through three generations — each brushstroke a living prayer painted in vibrant natural pigments on the canvas of a centuries-old tradition.

 Dinesh Soni was born into Pichwai — not merely as an inheritance of craft, but as a way of seeing, being, and believing.
-A third-generation practitioner from Rajasthan, he learned at the feet of his grandfather and father in a lineage that has preserved this exquisite devotional art form through decades of change, carrying its visual grammar intact across generations.
+A third-generation practitioner from Rajasthan, he learned at the feet of his grandfather and father in a lineage that has preserved this exquisite devotional art form through decades of change.

 Pichwai painting originates in Nathdwara, a sacred town in Rajasthan and the seat of the Shrinathji temple.
 These large-format cloth paintings were originally created as backdrops for the idol of Shrinathji — Lord Krishna in his child form — changing with the seasons, festivals, and sacred calendar.
 Rich in narrative detail, vibrant in pigment, and suffused with devotion, Pichwai is as much a spiritual practice as it is an art form.